 Method 5.
 Format or Create a Partition on the USB/ External Hard Drive

 Step 1.
-Press Win + X keys to open the context menu and select Disk Management.
+Press Win + X and select Disk Management to launch it.

 Step 2.
 Right-click the partition on the external drive and select Format.
-Then follow the on-screen prompts to complete the process.
+Configure the settings, click OK > OK.

 Step 3.
 Alternatively, you can right-click the unallocated space and select New Simple Volume.
-Click on Next and input the volume size, assign a drive letter and file system, and click on Finish to create a new partition.
+Click on Next and follow the on-screen prompts to create a new partition.

 Method 6.
 Recover the Lost Partition from the Hard Drive